 Seasonal affective disorder is often treated with antidepressant medications, light therapy, and talk therapy.
 There is some overlap between SAD treatments and addiction treatments, especially in regard to traditional talk therapy.
 Oftentimes, the symptoms of one disorder contribute to the formation or intensity of the other disorder.
 In this case, depression likely prompts the individual to attempt to cope by using drugs and alcohol.

-Cognitive behavioral therapy is often used to help people recognize and avoid their destructive behaviors and thoughts, according to the American Psychological Association.
 This works for both seasonal affective disorder and addiction.
 Clients learn how to recognize how their thoughts affect their actions.
 If they positively influence their thoughts, they can learn to manage triggers to use drugs and alcohol.
 Likewise, they can influence their thoughts in a manner that promotes a healthier mood rather than spiraling into negative thinking.

 Light therapy usually involves a lightbox that a person sits in front of for about 20 minutes per day.
 The light is similar to sunlight except the person is not exposed to the harmful ultraviolet rays that the sun emits.
 Light therapy provides symptom improvement for most people within one to two weeks, according to the American Psychiatric Association.